 - Unlimited time spent troubleshooting device problems

 In order to obtain the special pricing negotiated for the Lenovo laptop models, you must purchase your laptop from a website set up for BYU law students by Lenovo.
-For the 2019-2020 school year, the following Lenovo laptop is approved for the laptop initiative: Thinkpad T14, gen 2.
-To be qualified for the laptop initiative, a laptop must come with Windows 10 pro and a 3-year next business day onsite warranty and accidental damage protection.
+However due to recent computer shortages and extended shipping times we understand that it can be difficult finding a laptop.
+You are able to purchase the models listed below from wherever you choose.
+To be qualified for the laptop initiative, a laptop must come with Windows 10 pro and a 3-year next business day onsite warranty and accidental damage protection (These are usually sold separately so please make sure to purchases this for the laptop).

 You should note that many of the optional components offered for sale by Lenovo on the purchasing website are optional items.
 You do not need to purchase these optional items in order to qualify for HelpDesk hardware and software support.